rcardin/rcardin.github.io/_posts/2018-04-02-template-method-pattern-revised.markdown

 As a plus, we reduced the dependencies of the overall architecture, avoiding all those annoying subclasses.

 ### The Programmable Template Method
 Most of the modern programming languages have functions as first-class citizens.
-A  variant of the Template Method pattern uses lambas as implementations of primitive methods.
+A  variant of the Template Method pattern uses lambdas as implementations of primitive methods.
 I like to call it _Programmable Template Method_.

 As Joshua Bloch wrote in the third edition of [Effective Java](https://www.amazon.com/Effective-Java-3rd-Joshua-Bloch/dp/0134685997),